Text goes here.

 What do Americans value in their education?
-We haven’t really known, because too often the consumers of higher education have been absent from the conversation.
+We haven’t really known, because too often learners have been absent from the conversation.
 So the Strada Education Network partnered with Gallup to ask more than 340,000 individuals about their experiences with education and work after high school.
 The Education Consumer Value Equation gives them a voice in what delivers career and cost value.
-Consumers are clear that, more than earnings and wages, the value of their education is tied to its relevance in their work and lives.
+Learners are clear that, more than earnings and wages, the value of their education is tied to its relevance in their work and lives.

-In an environment of declining enrollments and an unsteady cost-benefit analysis, consumer insights offer guidance and solutions to increase the value of higher education.
-Consumers tell us they value their education when they can clearly see its connection with careers.
+In an environment of declining enrollments and an unsteady cost-benefit analysis, learner insights offer guidance and solutions to increase the value of higher education.
+Learners tell us they value their education when they can clearly see its connection with careers.

-Consumers’ voices offer guidance that can transform the value equation in postsecondary education by building on the traditional economic measures of value.
-It’s time to include education consumers in the conversation.
+Learners’ voices offer guidance that can transform the value equation in postsecondary education by building on the traditional economic measures of value.
+It’s time to include learners in the conversation.

 When it comes to education after high school, Americans know what they value and why.
 At Strada Education Network, we are listening to what they have to say and leveraging their insights about experiences and outcomes to forge more purposeful pathways between education and careers.